Seneca language: Deixis

-Bilingual road signs, such as stop signs and speed limit signs, appear in the Seneca capital of Jimersontown; these signs were erected in 2016.
-Prior to this, as part of the upgrade to Interstate 86, the names of townships within the Allegany Indian Reservation were marked in Seneca along the highway in Comic Sans.

 Sample texts

 "Funny Story"

 As translated by Nils M. Holmer.
 Note: for clarity, certain graphemes employed by Mr. Holmer have been replaced with their modern, standard equivalents.

 "The Burning of Pittsburgh"

 As translated by Nils M. Holmer; unfortunately, the story is not preserved completely.
 Note: for clarity, certain graphemes employed by Mr. Holmer have been replaced with their modern, standard equivalents.